TeletcheaLab/protGPT2/README.md

 The HuggingFace script run_clm.py can be found here: https://github.com/huggingface/transformers/blob/master/examples/pytorch/language-modeling/run_clm.py

 ### **How to select the best sequences**
 We've observed that perplexity values correlate with AlphaFold2's plddt.
-This plot shows perplexity vs. pldtt values for each of the 10,000 sequences in the ProtGPT2-generated dataset (see https://huggingface.co/nferruz/ProtGPT2/blob/main/ppl-plddt.png)

 We recommend to compute perplexity for each sequence with the HuggingFace evaluate method `perplexity`:

 ```